attractivechaos/plb2/README.md

 Most of the implementations in plb2 were written by me.
 A few matmul and sudoku implementations were adapted from plb implementations contributed by others.
-I am mostly a C programmer and am not familiar with most languages in plb2. **If you can improve the performance of some implementations, please send a pull requst.**
+I am mostly a C programmer and am not familiar with most languages in plb2. **If you can improve the performance of some implementations, please raise an issue or send a pull requst.**

+## Results and Discussions

 |Label    |Language  |Runtime|Version| nqueen | matmul | sudoku | bedcov |
 |:--------|:---------|:------|:------|-------:|-------:|-------:|-------:|